 Catching the Wave

 A broken full-width wave has formed as it rounds the corner on the way out of Connah’s Quay.
-But as the river deepens near the Railway Bridge it may fade, to reform short of the Blue-Bridge.
-Soon there is a sneaky-fade, just before it reaches the Dual-carriageway bridge (A494) where it finally reforms, to then stay the distance.
+But as the river deepens near the Railway Bridge it may fade, to reform short of the Jubilee Bridge.
+Soon there is a sneaky-fade, just before it reaches the A494 dual-carriageway bridge, where it finally reforms, to then stay the distance.

-I think it is best to catch the wave about half-way between the Blue-Bridge and the Railway Bridge – however be aware of that false-reform and sneaky-fade before the Dual-Carriageway Bridge.
-A sprint is required here – use the eddy tight on the Left bank.
-The Right will do too, but can be shallow and a little rocky.
+I think it is best to catch the wave about half-way between the Jubilee Bridge and the Railway Bridge – however be aware of that false-reform and sneaky-fade before the A494 dual-carriageway bridge.
+A sprint is required here – I prefer the eddy tight on the Left (N) bank.
+The Right (S) will do too, the fade is shorter on this side, but it can be shallow and a little rocky.

 Running the Wave